How is Beijing reshaping Hong Kong through the national security law? | DW | 18.06.2021

 "We must press on," read the headline, citing a passage from the paper's CEO Cheung Kim-hung.

-On Friday, police formally charged Cheung and Editor-in-Chief Ryan Law with "collusion with foreign power."
+On Friday, police formally charged Cheung and Editor-in-Chief Ryan Law with collusion with a foreign power.
 The other three executives are facing further investigation.

 Hong Kongers across the city lined up in the morning to try to secure a copy of the paper following Thursday's raid.
 Sales of Apply Daily spiked on Friday, and many customers bought several copies to show support for the paper, newsstand owners said.